 How to Handle Common Challenges in Vinyl Wrap Installation

 Another issue that requires careful handling and precision is air bubbles.
-A pristine, lint-free cloth or squeegee is the most suitable for directing air to the closest edge of the film, letting accumulated air to get out.
+A pristine, lint-free cloth or squeegee is the most suitable for sweeping air to the closest edge of the film, letting accumulated air escape easily.
+For relentless air bubbles, a fine needle can be used to pop them without causing any harm to the wrap.

 Warm and pliable vinyl reduces the chances of damage while adjustments are made to its placement on the vehicle.